Frequently Asked Questions

 What are the Expo / Packet Pickup hours?

-The Body n’ Sole / Marathon & Beyond Health Expo (presented by Great Harvest Bread) and Packet Pick-up take place Thursday, April 25, 4 p.m. to 9 p.m. and Friday, April 26 from 9 a.m. to 7 p.m.
-On race day, April 27, there will not be an Expo.
+The Body n’ Sole / Marathon & Beyond Health Expo (presented by Great Harvest Bread) and Packet Pick-up take place Thursday, April 28, 4 p.m. to 8 p.m. and Friday, April 29 from 10 a.m. to 7 p.m.
+You can pick up your race packet either day.

 Can someone else pick up my packet for me?

-Can I pick up my packet or register on Saturday morning?
+Can I pick up my packet or register on April 30?

-No. There is no registration or packet pick-up on Saturday for any of our events, except for the Busey Youth Run.
-All race packets must be picked up by 7:00 p.m. on Friday, April 26.
+There is no registration or packet pick-up on April 30 for any of our events, except for the Busey Youth Run.
+All race packets must be picked up by 7:00 p.m. on Friday, April 29.
+However, if something comes up and you miss the expo, please call 217-369-8553 to make special arrangements to pick up your race packet on April 30.

 Where is the best place to park on race day?